yt-project/unyt/docs/usage.rst

 +--------------+--------------------+--------------------------+

 Note that in MKS units the current unit, Ampere, is a base unit in the unit system.
-In CGS units the electromagnetic units like Gauss and statAmpere are decomposible in terms of the base mass, length, and time units in the unit system.
+In CGS units the electromagnetic units like Gauss and statA are decomposable in terms of the base mass, length, and time units in the unit system.
 For this reason quantities defined in E&M units in CGS units are not readily convertible to MKS units and vice verse since the units are not dimensionally equivalent.
 To resolve this, :mod:`unyt` provides a unit equivalency system, discussed below, to convert data between semantically equivalent but not dimensionally equal units.

+The names ``"SI"``, ``"si"``, and ``"MKS"`` are accepted as alternative names by :mod:`unyt` for the MKS unit system.
+Similarly, ``"CGS"`` is acceptable as a name for the CGS unit system.

 You can convert data to a unit system :mod:`unyt` knows about using the :meth:`unyt_array.in_base <unyt.array.unyt_array.in_base>` and